Devon Rex

 General Care and more....

-Acne: Yes, you heard right.
-Devons can get Acne.
+Acne: Yes, you read that right—Devon Rex cats can get acne.

 Hypoallergenic